-Childcare Provider Use this assessment form to evaluate the quality of your district's current or prospective childcare providers against Right At School's standard of care.
+Childcare Provider Assessment form to evaluate the quality of your district's current or prospective childcare providers against Right At School's standard of care.

-Assessment Criteria Right At School Provider 2 Provider 3 Experience: Does the provider have a proven track record delivering Safe, engaging, and meaningful in-school and extracurricular programs in school districts over the last 10 years? ✓ Safety-first childcare for parents and districts during the COVID-19 pandemic?
-Flexible programs that can accommodate traditional schedules, hybrid schedules, and full-time distance learning schedules? < Administration To eliminate administrative headaches, can the provider handle all aspects of Program implementation (e.g., staffing, structure, safety protocols, curriculum, supplies, etc.)?
-Program administration (e.g., marketing, parent communications, registration, payments, etc.)? < Costs Will the provider Deliver the program at no cost to your district?
-Image: A start of the start of Offer a program that's affordable to parents? ~ Share revenue with your district? ~ Make discounts available for families who qualify for free or reduced lunches, parents who enroll siblings, military families, and/or district employees?
+Assessment Criteria Right At School Provider 2 Provider 3 Experience: Does the provider have a proven track record delivering Safe, engaging, and meaningful in-school and extracurricular programs in school districts over the last 10 years?
+Image: A start of the start of Safety-first childcare for parents and districts during the COVID-19 pandemic?
+Image: A start of the start of Flexible programs that can accommodate traditional schedules, hybrid schedules, and full-time distance learning schedules? ~ Administration To eliminate administrative headaches, can the provider handle all aspects of Program implementation (e.g., staffing, structure, safety protocols, curriculum, supplies, etc.)? ~ Program administration (e.g., marketing, parent communications, registration, payments, etc.)?
+Image: A start of the start of Costs Will the provider Deliver the program at no cost to your district?
+Image: A start of the start of Offer a program that's affordable to parents?
+Image: A start of the start of Share revenue with your district? ~ Make discounts available for families who qualify for free or reduced lunches, parents who enroll siblings, military families, and/or district employees?
+Image: A start of the start of

-Location Can the provider Offer the program at every prekindergarten, elementary, and middle school in your district, or whichever sites you choose? ✓ Quickly scale up or down as enrollment increases or decreases at each location? ✓ Alignment to district objectives Can the provider deliver an enrichment program curriculum that supports Your district's objectives and priorities? ~ Learning standards in English language arts, literacy, mathematics, science, social studies, social-emotional learning (SEL), fine arts, and physical fitness? ✓ Critical thinking, creativity, and engagement through fun, hands-on activities? ✓ State standards and/or national standards? ✓ Staff Are the provider's staff members Thoroughly vetted before hiring (e.g., state and FBI background checks, abuse/neglect/sex offender registry checks)? ✓ Experienced in education and/or childcare? ✓ Provided with ongoing coaching, support, and professional development? ✓ Safety Do the provider's safety protocols Promote safe physical distancing? ✓ Strictly adhere to the Centers for Disease Control and Prevention (CDC) guidelines? ✓ Fully comply with state and local safety protocols? ✓ Focus on ensuring student safety throughout each stage of the day (e.g., check-in/out, attendance, transitions, name-to-face, etc.)? ✓ Align to your district procedures (e.g., ER/disaster plans, fire/tornado safety, lockdowns, etc.)? ✓ Include monthly drills, quality checks, and compliance audits? ✓
+Location Can the provider Offer the program at every prekindergarten, elementary, and middle school in your district, or whichever sites you choose?
+Image: A start of the start of Quickly scale up or down as enrollment increases or decreases at each location? ✓ Alignment to district objectives Can the provider deliver an enrichment program curriculum that supports Your district's objectives and priorities? ✓ Learning standards in English language arts, literacy, mathematics, science, social studies, social-emotional learning (SEL), fine arts, and physical fitness? < Critical thinking, creativity, and engagement through fun, hands-on activities? < State standards and/or national standards? < Staff Are the provider's staff members Thoroughly vetted before hiring (e.g., state and FBI background checks, abuse/neglect/sex offender registry checks)? ✓ Experienced in education and/or childcare? < Provided with ongoing coaching, support, and professional development? ✓ Safety Do the provider's safety protocols Promote safe physical distancing? ✓ Strictly adhere to the Centers for Disease Control and Prevention (CDC) guidelines? ✓ Fully comply with state and local safety protocols? ✓ Focus on ensuring student safety throughout each stage of the day (e.g., check-in/out, attendance, transitions, name-to-face, etc.)? ✓ Align to your district procedures (e.g., ER/disaster plans, fire/tornado safety, lockdowns, etc.)? ✓ Include monthly drills, quality checks, and compliance audits? ✓